abdurrahman-gulmez/pythoncodeepassessment/README.md

 This project has 3 classes whose names are University, Course and Student.
 University class inherits information from Course and Student classes.
 University class has also some functions.
-They are instruction, addStudents, deleteStudents, showStudentFile, showCourseFile and showAllFile.
+They are instruction, addStudents, deleteStudents, showStudentFile, showCourseFile and showAllFile funtions.
 Instruction function offers some instructions to users and send him/her to other functions.
 AddStudents function adds the course/courses that are defined before to the student that are entered the name and surname.
 DeleteStudents function deletes the student/students from the course/courses.